- Cocaine (including crack)

 - Nonmedical use of prescription-type pain relievers, tranquilizers, stimulants, and sedatives

 Using illegal drugs can cause harm in a person’s life after only one use, or “experimenting”.
 In other cases, harm can be caused after a long period of use and high dose use.
 Diseases like stroke and cancer can be influenced by drug use, making it easier for Vermonters to get sick if they use drugs.
-The cost of managing the impact of substance use in America is estimated to cost more than $600 billion each year.

 It is important to look at the reasons why more Vermonters are using illegal drugs than citizens in most other states.
 The Department of Health is monitoring how our efforts are making a positive difference with illegal drug use, especially among young people in Vermont.

 If you or someone you know needs help with marijuana – treatment is available!
 Treatment is effective and people can recover.

 For free and confidential alcohol and drug support and referral services, call 802-565-LINK (5465) or visit VTHelplink.org.

 It’s never too early to start a conversation with your kids about drugs and alcohol.
 When young people have supportive adults in their lives, they are much less likely to use drugs.
 Open, honest conversations are the best way to influence their behavior.